DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/dt_manual/contacts.rst

 |Details|

 These are the details about a contact.
-You can change the information here by clicking “edit.”
+You can change the information here by clicking ``edit``.
+The information you add here, will also be used to help you filter your contacts in the Contacts List Page.

 ----------------